sommerlukas/toy-tensor-language/doc/language.md

 - Initialization of a matrix with a range.
-If the range is dynamic, i.e., its start or end are given by a variable not known at compile time, it is undefined behavior if the number of elements in the range does not match the numer of elements in the matrix at runtime.
+If the range is dynamic, i.e., its start or end are given by a variable not known at compile time, it is undefined behavior if the number of elements in the range does not match the number of elements in the matrix at runtime.
 This initialization is only possible for matrix with integer element type.
 - Initialization of a matrix with a single scalar, where the single value is broadcasted to all elements of the matrix.
 The type of the scalar must match